 All units are offered on a semester basis.
-Full-time status is defined as a master's student enrolled in 15, 12, or 11 units per semester, whereas part-time status is defined as a master's student enrolled in 7 or 8 units per semester.
+Full-time status is defined as a master's student enrolled in four courses per semester, whereas part-time status is defined as a master's student enrolled in two courses per semester.
+Any exception to take three courses instead of four and still be considered full-time will require Dean's approval.
+Students are not permitted to take less than two courses.

-Satisfactory Academic Progress (SAP)
+Satisfactory Academic Progress and Standing (SAP)